Cargo: Description

-Transportation types: Cargo can travel via many different modes:

 Marine

 Seaport terminals handle a wide range of maritime cargoes.

 Break bulk / general cargo are goods that are handled and stowed piecemeal to some degree, as opposed to cargo in bulk or modern shipping containers.
 Typically bundled in batches for hoisting, either with cargo nets, slings, crates, or stacked on trays, pallets or skids; at best (and today mostly) lifted directly into and out of a vessel's holds, but otherwise onto and off its deck, by cranes or derricks present on the dock or on the ship itself.
 If hoisted on deck instead of straight into the hold, liftable or rolling unit loads, like bags, barrels/vats, boxes, cartons and crates, then have to be man-handled and stowed competently by stevedores.
 Securing break bulk and general freight inside a vessel, includes the use of dunnage.
 When no hoisting equipment is available, break bulk would previously be man-carried on and off the ship, over a plank, or by passing via human chain.
 Since the 1960s, the volume of break bulk cargo has enormously declined worldwide in favour of mass adoption of containers.

 Bulk cargo, such as salt, oil, tallow, but also scrap metal, is usually defined as commodities that are neither on pallets nor in containers.
 Bulk cargoes are not handled as individual pieces, the way heavy-lift and project cargo are.
 Alumina, grain, gypsum, logs, and wood chips, for instance, are bulk cargoes.
 Bulk cargo is classified as liquid or dry.